 Launch Wallet Manager

 Wallet Managerapp appears, click on the top-right button labeled

-KeePassXC is a cross-platform, synchronizable, decentralized password management solution.
-It has plugins for Chrome (and other Chromium-based browsers), Firefox, and solutions exist for Android.
+KeePassXC is a cross-platform, sync-able, decentralized password management solution.
+It has plugins for Chrome (and other Chromium-based browsers), Firefox, and Android clients.
 We highly recommend this password solution.
 For many, it’s a great alternative to commercial services like LastPass and 1Password.

 sudo apt install libsecret-tools).
 This provides the